Raezil/interview-prep-in-english/README.md

   - If the local queues are full → goroutines go to the global queue..
 - **Waitgroup** synchronizes work of many goroutine, It waits for completion every each of them before proceeding further.
 - **Mutex** prevents race condition - situation where many goroutines try to access shared variable, try to access critical section of the code.
-  - Only one goroutine access critical section of the code.
+  - Only one goroutine can access critical section of the code.

  ### Garbage Collector
 - Starts with all objects marked as **white**.